Functions

 TODAY()

-Function Description: Returns the client's system time at midnight today.
+Function Description: Returns the system time at midnight of the current day for the client.

 Return Data Type: TIMESTAMP.